jekyll/jekyll/docs/_docs/continuous-integration/github-actions.md

 project or follow the [Quickstart]({{ '/docs' | relative_url }}) and push the repository to GitHub if it is not hosted there already.

-We're only going to cover builds from the `master` branch in this page.
-Therefore, ensure that you are working on the `master` branch.
+We're only going to cover builds from the `main` branch in this page.
+Therefore, ensure that you are working on the `main` branch.
 If necessary, you may create it based on your default branch.
 When the Action builds your site, the contents of the *destination* directory will be automatically pushed to the `gh-pages` branch with a commit, ready to be used for serving.